 We ask that you please allow for additional response time and know that we are working as hard as we can to help.
 We thank you for your patience during this difficult time.

 Due to the COVID-19 pandemic and the disruptions it has posed to education across the globe, accommodations have been made to the University of Windsor's undergraduate admissions requirements for domestic and international students.
 Review the current undergraduate admissions requirements here.

 All students (except those in the JD and Dual JD programs as well as clinical Nursing courses who are asked to follow their Faculty's procedures) are asked to use UWinsite Student to report an illness that will prevent them from completing an assignment on time or taking an exam for a specific course.
 For how-to information, please read this ask.UWindsor article.

-The Illness Reporting form will be open in UWinsite Student from May 21 - August 23 for SUMMER 2021 courses.
+The Illness Reporting form will be open in UWinsite Student from September 24 - December 21 for FALL 2021 courses.